-- Subsequently in 2019, Dr. Rachel Huckfeldt MD PhD, of the Harvest Medical School Department of Ophthalmology published the first case study of a patient treated for interstitial cystitis with Elmiron demonstrated that maculopathy continued to progress even years after patients discontinued use of Elmiron.
+- Subsequently, in 2019, Dr. Rachel Huckfeldt MD PhD, of the Harvest Medical School Department of Ophthalmology published the first case study of a patient treated for interstitial cystitis with Elmiron demonstrating that maculopathy continued to progress even years after patients discontinued the use of Elmiron.

 How Wilentz Can Help

-Wilentz is investigating cases of serious eye damage and vision problems in adult patients who have regularly taken Elmiron (Pentosan Polysuflate Sodium).
+Wilentz, Goldman & Spitzer, P.A. is investigating cases of serious eye damage and vision problems in adult patients who have regularly taken Elmiron (Pentosan Polysulfate Sodium).
 If you or a loved one have been diagnosed with pigmentary maculopathy or another serious eye condition that you believe may be related to Elmiron, you may be entitled to compensation for your injuries.
 Discuss your legal options with a Wilentz attorney by calling us now or by using the consultation request option on this page.
-All consultations are free of charge.

 - Pearce WA, Chen R, Jain N. Pigmentary Maculopathy Associated with Chronic Exposure to Pentosan Polysulfate Sodium.
 Ophthalmology.
 2018;125(11):1793-1802. doi:10.1016/j.ophtha.2018.04.026